SebastienRietteMTO/PHYEX-fortran-tool/doc/Documentation.md

 dummy argument, issue a warning if option is 'Warn'; otherwise issue an error message and raise an exception.

+### Dealing with statements

+**\--removeCall** removes call statements.
+The first argument describes from where the call statements must be suppressed (it is a locality as described in [Concepts](#concepts)).
+The second argument is the subprogram name.

 ### Applications

 **\--deleteDrHook** removes DrHook statements.